Mapping Multi-Modal Fare Zones to PostGIS Polygons

 conn_string: str,

-quarantine_table: str = "fare_zones_quarantine"
+quarantine_table: str = "fare_zones_quarantine",

 ) -> Tuple[int, int]:

-Returns (successful_inserts, quarantined_records).
+Returns (successful_upserts, quarantined_records).

 """